ComplexCrisesDb/CCDr/README.md

 ```

-## Find the paragraphs containing the word "cotton" by paragraph
+Find the paragraphs containing the word "cotton" by paragraph

 ```r
 pages_containing_word=find_pages(doc_example,"debt")

 ```

-## compute the document term frequency for all the files in the corpus for the category "Currency_crisis"
+Compute the document term frequency for all the files in the corpus for the category "Currency_crisis"

 ```r